excaliburjs/Excalibur/site/docs/community/snippets/boilerplate.md

 | `author`      | Contributor name                                    |
 | `date`        | Submission date                                     |

-There should be a title, description, code blocks demonstrating usage, and optionally, embedded demonstrations of snippet's usage
+There should be a title, feature description, code blocks demonstrating usage, and optionally, embedded demonstrations of snippet's usage

 ```
 # Button Effects